palashman/Mahou/README.md

 **v2.7.0.0**<br/>

-- :memo: Added hex style key code in __keyboard expression.
+-  📝 Added hex style key code in __keyboard expression.
-- :bug: Fixed by keycode in __keyboard.
+- 🐛 Fixed by keycode in __keyboard.
-- :memo: Optimized wait time after __keyboard.
+- 📝 Optimized wait time after __keyboard.
-- :memo: Added by keycode key support to __keyboard expression.
+- 📝 Added by keycode key support to __keyboard expression.
-- :memo: Added case-insensetive keys compararison, fixed numpad[0-9] being numpa[0-9].
+- 📝 Added case-insensetive keys compararison, fixed numpad[0-9] being numpa[0-9].
-- :memo: Fixed multiple keystrokes in __keyboard were too fast executed one after another.
+- 📝 Fixed multiple keystrokes in __keyboard were too fast executed one after another.
-- :memo: Added esc and enter key for __keyboard expression.
+- 📝 Added esc and enter key for __keyboard expression.
-- :memo: Simplified execute syntax to (file|args), due to windows path "|" restriction.
+- 📝 Simplified execute syntax to (file|args), due to windows path "|" restriction.
-- :memo: Changed escape symbol for __execute expression from "\" to "|", due to windows path.
+- 📝 Changed escape symbol for __execute expression from "\" to "|", due to windows path.
-- :gem: Added __execute expression to snippets expressions.
+- 💎 Added __execute expression to snippets expressions.
-- :memo: Added base "win" to be "lwin".
+- 📝 Added base "win" to be "lwin".
-- :gem: Added __keyboard expression to snippets expressions.
+- 💎 Added __keyboard expression to snippets expressions.
-- :memo: Rewrited method for snippets expressions to support __keyboard(in future) function.:memo: etc...
+- 📝 Rewrited method for snippets expressions to support __keyboard(in future) function.:memo: etc...
-- :gem: Added multiline support to translate panel.
+- 💎 Added multiline support to translate panel.
-- :memo: Fixed newlines, replaced just with spaces.
+- 📝 Fixed newlines, replaced just with spaces.
-- :bug: Fixed translator language selector wasn't able to decrease translate languages.
+- 🐛 Fixed translator language selector wasn't able to decrease translate languages.
-- :memo: Fixed no languages translation.
+- 📝 Fixed no languages translation.
-- :bug: Fixed old version sets bug.
+- 🐛 Fixed old version sets bug.
-- :bug: Fixed show selection translation double hotkey wasnt resetting.
+- 🐛 Fixed show selection translation double hotkey wasnt resetting.
-- :gem: Added translator feature.
+- 💎 Added translator feature.
-- :gem: Added Double click show selection translation feature.
+- 💎 Added Double click show selection translation feature.
-- :gem: Added hotkey for show selection translation feature (default: Alt x2).
+- 💎 Added hotkey for show selection translation feature (default: Alt x2).
-- :gem: Added languages selector using sets(like change layout by specific key sets).
+- 💎 Added languages selector using sets(like change layout by specific key sets).
-- :memo: A lot of work done to support that feature:
+- 📝 A lot of work done to support that feature:
  1. Remote Google script that do translations.
  2. Multi remote request(for faster 1 responce instead of much)
  3. Created Translation Panel based on Language panel with JustUI elements.
  4. Added text to speech feature.
  5. Added new control just *like* JustUI - ButtonLabel.
  6. A lot [test/retest]'st in [remote/local].
-- :bug: Fixed autoswitch null items.
+- 🐛 Fixed autoswitch null items.
-- :bug: Fixded snippets expressions were empty sometimes.
+- 🐛 Fixded snippets expressions were empty sometimes.
-- :gem: Added snippets alias feature #177.
+- 💎 Added snippets alias feature #177.
-- :gem: Added snippets expressions function #176,#179.
+- 💎 Added snippets expressions function #176,#179.
-- :bug: Fixed snippets file write on first start when snippets is on and snippets.txt not exist.
+- 🐛 Fixed snippets file write on first start when snippets is on and snippets.txt not exist.
-- :memo: Added more default snippets(with expressions).
+- 📝 Added more default snippets(with expressions).
-- :memo: Added old flags icons to repository.
+- 📝 Added old flags icons to repository.
-- :gem: Added new sounds to repository.
+- 💎 Added new sounds to repository.

 **v2.6.7.7**<br/>